-How To Do Your Eyebrows Without A Pencil Using Other Products You Already Have — PHOTOS
+How To Do Your Brows Without A Pencil

 Eyebrows are everything.
 They frame your face, create structure and definition, and highlight your greatest, most expressive asset: your eyes.
 So creating good lookin' brows is important.
 But what happens if your stranded without an eyebrow pencil or your go-to brow weapon of choice?
 Here's how to do your eyebrows without a pencil using makeup items you already have.